Bram-diederik/Home-Assisant-Sensor-OvApi/README.md

 **Optional parameters:**
 - **show_future_departures:** *(int, max value is 50)* - The sensor always creates one sensor in Hass, this property can be configured with a value of 2-5.
 If this is configured, the component creates the configured number of sensors in HASS.
 These sensors contain future departments together with theire delay if applicable.
 - **line_filter** *(int, comma seperated)* - You might bump into the fact that there are multiple lines that use the same stop, with this property you can filter all passes with the line number that you want.
+- **line_direction**(int,0,1,2) - Some timing_point_code's have transports going in two directions, with this proerty you can filter all directions (0) default option when parameter not set. or 1,2 accoring to the found transports in the api.

 ### To find the stop_code (stopareacode) refer to the JSON response of: [v0.ovapi.nl](http://v0.ovapi.nl/stopareacode)
 I've used the building JSON parser from Firefox, the search input is on the top right.